 The goal was to continue to open their eyes to all the opportunities that exist within STEAM — and to really show all these different industries.
 There are so many women using technology to do extraordinary things — from sports to engineering — and we don’t know their names.
 We don’t see them in the media every day, but that doesn’t mean they don’t exist.
 What I wanted to do with this series was really shed some light on those incredible women.

 I liked the different areas of focus you chose — gaming, mobility, space, and food — but the last one was my favorite.
 The Beyond Meat burger looks so delicious, I’m eager to try it.

 You can get it at Whole Foods.
 It’s really good.
 I made my entire family try them this weekend.
 I definitely recommend it.

 The videos really pack in a lot about these women’s careers.
 What were you hoping to learn from them?

-The videos are just short clips of our conversations, but I really had the chance to sit with these women who extended periods of time and learn about what drives them, where they started, who were the influential people in their life that got them where they are today.
+The videos are just short clips of our conversations, but I really had the chance to sit with these women for extended periods of time and learn about what drives them, where they started, who were the influential people in their life that got them where they are today.
 Even today there is not equal representation of women in STEAM fields, but these women are there and they are the trailblazers and the “hidden figures” of today and their stories can and should inspire the next generation so that there is equal representation.

 Out of everything you learned, what was your favorite takeaway?